Bullying is always treated very seriously at Gorse Covert Primary.

 - Of these 20 cases, 18 were investigated after the initial report, the children involved talked to and there were no further incidents.
 The case was closed in less than 1 month.

 - A further 2 cases involved no more than 3 incidents before the case was monitored for any further incidents and then closed.

 - 2 cases also included cyber bullying.
 The vast majority were ‘friends falling out’.

-- We currently only have 2 cases which are being monitored.
+- We currently only have 1 case which is being monitored.
 All others have been resolved and are closed cases.

 If you have any concerns about bullying, please do not hesitate to contact school and we will guarantee your concerns will be addressed.